 Many take an excursion to Pululahua as an add-on to a visit to the Equator which is the easiest way to visit, though visiting the park for a longer hike and visit is great if you have time – horseback riding through Pululahua is a popular activity!

 37. Climb Rucu Pichincha Volcano

-If you take the TelefériQo up the hillside, you’re already halfway up the Pichincha Volcano!
-Since the TelefériQo was built, hiking Rucu Pichincha – one of the volcano’s three peaks – has been a popular hike and climbing excursion from Quito, a perfect activity for the adventurous.
+Ride the TelefériQo and you’ve already made it halfway up the Pichincha Volcano!
+Since the TelefériQo was built, hiking Rucu Pichincha – one of the volcano’s three peaks – has become one of the most popular hikes near Quito, and a perfect activity for the adventurous.

-Considered of moderate difficulty, there are some sections with loose rock, but the hike is mostly doable.
+Considered a moderately difficulty trek, Rucu Pichincha has some sections with loose rock, but it is mostly a doable hike, even for beginners.
 The high altitude is the most challenging aspect for most – its summit is 15,696 feet (4,784 meters).